andthum/hpc_submit_scripts/docs/source/doc_pages/dev_guide/code_guidelines_bash.rst

 Formatters and Linters
 ----------------------

-When writting Bash code for this project, please
+When writing Bash code for this project, please

     * Format your code with |shfmt|.